Contemporary Social Work: An Integrative Approach

 Social welfare policy and practice

-Social justice and diversity
+Social justice and diversity studies

 Social science theory

-Gender, race and culture in higher education
+Race and culture in higher education

 Diversity policies and discourse in higher education

-HIV in the Caribbean context
+HIV and Sexuality in the Caribbean context

 Daniel, C. (Co- investigator, Carmen Logie, PI)2011-2012.
 Development and Evaluation of a Tablet-based, Community Health Worker Delivered HIV/STI Prevention Intervention for Women Living in Internally Displaced Persons Camps in Leogane, Haiti.
 Grand Challenges Canada Rising Stars in Global Health.